CHAPEL BOOKS

 Not for export

-NB I have many other documents relating to Macclesfield & surrounding parishes.
+NB We have many other documents relating to Macclesfield & surrounding parishes.

 [Macclesfield] Reports on Proposed Extension to the Cheshire County Asylum, Parkside